John Smyth (barrister): Christian ministry, children's work and abuse

 Smyth gained access to Winchester College, then an all-boys boarding school near his home, through the Christian Forum (i.e. the school's Christian Union) from September 1973.
 The Makin Review identified 16 pupils who were abused and an additional six to eight who were groomed; it qualified this number with "we strongly suspect that the true figure is probably greater".

 Smyth moved to Zimbabwe in 1984, where in 1986, he set up Zambesi Ministries, which held summer camps for boys from the country's leading schools.
 In December 1992 a 16-year-old boy, Guide Nyachuru, drowned at the Marondera camp.
-Nyachuru's unclothed body was found in the Ruzawi School swimming pool.
+Nyachuru's naked body was found in the Ruzawi School swimming pool.
 Smyth officiated at Nyachuru's funeral.
 A 21-page report by lawyer David Coltart was published in October 1993 and circulated to head teachers and church leaders in Zimbabwe.
 Smyth was arrested in 1997 during the investigation into the drowning of Nyachuru.
 Smyth always said that his death was an accident.
 The possibility of culpable homicide was, after a long investigation, ruled as unlikely, but the incident raised concerns about Smyth's behaviour towards boys in his care.
 The Makin Review revealed that he had continued his abuse of boys, including "beating with table tennis bat, enforced nudity, naked swimming, and showering" and that he had given "regular lectures about masturbation".

 In 2001, the Smyth family moved to South Africa.
 The Makin Review suggested that there "is some evidence of John Smyth continuing to groom and potentially abusing young men in South Africa".

 Smyth's career in Africa was funded by millionaire Jamie Colman, son of Sir Michael Colman, 3rd Baronet, and his wife, the Revd Sue Colman.
 Sue Colman told the Makin Review she was aware of the allegations against Smyth, and the review concluded that both likely had "significant knowledge of the abuses in the UK and Africa".
 Sue Colman was at the time safeguarding minister at Holy Trinity Brompton.